How to Get an Herbalist Certification

-When selecting an herbal training, if you base your decision on an advertised accreditation certification, promise of a degree, credential of master herbalist’s degree, or other such authorizations, know that there is no legal recognition in the United States for these titles.
+The East West Herbal School offers an Herbalist Certification of Completion to its herb school graduates.
+When selecting an herbal training, if you base your decision on an advertised herbalist accreditation certification, promise of an herbalist degree, credential of master herbalist’s degree, or other such authorizations, know that there is no legal recognition in the United States for these titles.

 The most an herb school or course can legitimately provide is a certificate of completion in their course, irrespective of content.
 This is what the East West Course presently offers its USA graduates.

-Students who are investigating different distance-learning or on-site herbal schools should not be mislead by false claims of accreditation or degrees that ultimately mean nothing in terms of legal status in the USA.
-Besides studying herbs,
+Students who are investigating different distance-learning or on-site herbal schools should not be misled by false claims of herbalist accreditation or master herbalist degrees that ultimately mean nothing in terms of legal status in the USA.